 The internet provides forms of communication and information to everyday individuals all around the world.
 Communication networks such as distributed and even decentralised networks allow for connections to be made through numerous amounts of central points, which connect to one another.
-Using these two modes of communication it can be very difficult to shut down or break the node to stop information from traveling.
+Using these two modes of communication it can be very difficult to shut down or break the node to stop information from travelling.

 Torrent file sharing is a great example of these communication networks at work.
-Sites like The pirate bay (TPB) do not host any local files which could be subjected to copyright laws, but do provide information about the files and way to get to them.
+Sites like The pirate bay (TPB) do not host any local files which could be subjected to copyright laws but do provide information about the files and way to get to them.
 This torrenting website uses distributed server structures that make it somewhat impossible to shut down.

-In December 9 2014, TPB had their servers raided by the Swedish police, and managed to shut down their servers for the first time while a majority their main founders were convicted.
+On December 9, 2014, TPB had their servers raided by the Swedish police and managed to shut down their servers for the first time while a majority their main founders were convicted.
 However, did little to stop the site as they are still up and running today.
 By hosting a number of cloud providers which are located in many different countries it is impossible for a single police raid to stop this organisation.
 It is seen as almost impossible to shut down one decentralized or even distributed networks as the information is more than likely distributed across the other nodes or if one shuts down others are still readily available.

 - Beyond distributed and decentralized: What is a federated network?(no date) Available at: http://networkcultures.org/unlikeus/resources/articles/what-is-a-federated-network/ (Accessed: 11 August 2016)